anirudhrathinam94/interview-prep-v2/Notes on Problems/Readme.md

 #### 16. 3Sum Closest
 Same as 3Sum except easier because you dont need to care about duplicates.
 Maintain a min value to keep track of min and update accordingly.

+#### 19. Remove Nth Node From End of List
+Initialize dummy node before head to deal with edge cases.
+Initialize p1, p2 at dummy and move p2 'n' times.
+Then until p2 next is not null move both p1, p2.
+This places p1 in the node before the node to be deleted.
+If that node is head then p1 point to dummy.
+Return `dummy.next`.

+#### 20. Valid Parantheses
+Use stack.
+For multiple bracket types use stack, for single bracket type we can use counter as well.
+This is multiple bracket types so stack must be used.

+#### 21. Merge Two Sorted Lists
+Use recursion. `f(l1, l2) = f(l1.next, l2) if l1 < l2 OR f(l1, l2.next) if l1 > l2`.
+This does it in place.

+#### 22. Generate Parentheses
+Standard backtracking problem.
+Set i, j as counts for open/close brackets.
+If i and j equals n then add to list and return.
+If `i < n` then add open bracket, do `f(i+1, j)` and remove open bracket (backtrack).
+If `i > j` then add close bracket, do `f(i, j+1)` and remove close bracket (backtrack).
+We need to do both these operations.

+#### 23. Merge k Sorted Lists (todo)
+2 ways to do this in Nlog(k) complexity.
+Using heap is trivial and takes n space.
+The other way is to do divide and conquer similar to mergesort with in place merge (see merge 2 sorted lists).